Skip to content ↓

 7. Cultural and religious views regarding medical care

 Parents/carers are requested to approach the Academy with any information that they feel the Academy will need to care for individual students.
-This should be directed to the SENDCo or Head of School.
+This should be directed to the SENDCo or Principal.

 Parents/carers are responsible for informing the Academy of medical issues that arise during the student's time in the Academy.
 It is the responsibility of the parent or carer to ensure that they inform the Academy of any changes to their child’s medical condition.
 It is the responsibility of the Academy to ensure this information is acted on promptly.